rameshwaranb/ChatApp/README.md

 Clone the repository

-From root directory
+From root directory (ChatApp)
 Run the following
-npm install
+1. npm install
-gulp
+2. gulp (If there are some changes made to jsx file, otherwise, not necessary)

-To start the app
+To start the app, run
 npm start

+Application will be running in port 9000